mengmm96/CITS4404-ASSG3/README.md

 ## Introduction
-Folder 'data' contains 50 custom images named as 'extra.mat' and being added in the original data set
+File 'extra.mat' contains 50 custom images and is added in the original data set

-Folder 'report' contains the result and comment of the model
+File 'report' contains the result and comment of the model

 File 'Code' is the code file.

 ## Code and Result Summay

 The original model has a consistent learning rate lr = 0.0002 by default.

-Then the learning rate is changed with epoch.
+Then the learning rate is gradually decreasing with epoch increasing.